eamonnsullivan/github-pr-lib/README.md

 (reopen-pull-request token new-pr-url)
 ```

-Run the project's tests (they'll fail until you edit them):
+Run the project's tests:

     $ clojure -A:test:runner -M:runner

 Build a deployable jar of this library:

+    $ clojure -S:pom               # to update any dependencies
     $ clojure -A:jar -M:jar

 Install it locally: